mayaj0yce/react20/README.md

 * Ensure that the font size is large enough to read and that the colors don't cause eye strain.

 * Consider using animations and React component libraries.
 Note that this will not affect your grade, but it might impact how potential employers gauge your knowledge.

-    * Application has a single `Header` component that appears on multiple pages, with a `Navigation` component within it that’s used to conditionally render About Me, Portfolio, Contact, and Resume sections.

-    * Application has a single `Project` component that’s used multiple times in the Portfolio section.

-    * Application has a single `Footer` component that appears on multiple pages.

     * Application must be deployed to GitHub Pages.